-During the two decades of Mussolini's fascist regime in Italy – from 1922 to 1943 – thousands of people were imprisoned in asylums, simply for not conforming to the morals held by the regime.
-Annacarla Valeriano and Costantino Di Sante, researchers from the Italian University of Teramo, spent years studying first-hand accounts of the inhumane imprisonment of the thousands – especially women – who were considered mentally ill for being too liberal and "morally abnormal" to function in society.
+During the two decades of Mussolini's fascist regime in Italy—from 1922 to 1943—thousands of people were imprisoned in asylums, simply for not conforming to the morals held by his government.
+Annacarla Valeriano and Costantino Di Sante, researchers from the Italian University of Teramo, spent years studying firsthand accounts of the inhumane imprisonment of thousands—especially women—who were considered mentally ill for being too liberal and "morally abnormal" to function in society.

-Their study turned into an exhibition – featuring photos, medical records and personal letters – which was on display in Rome's History Museum last year and is now travelling around Italy.
-I spoke with Annacarla about their work, and about exactly what the regime did to women who didn't listen.
+Their study turned into an exhibition—featuring photos, medical records, and personal letters— which was on display in Rome's History Museum last year and is now traveling around Italy.
+I spoke with Valeriano about their work, and about exactly what the regime did to women who didn't listen.

-Annacarla Valeriano: In 2010, we started looking into the archives of the Sant'Antonio Abate asylum in Teramo, which was founded in 1881 and closed down in 1998.
-For one study, I analysed the medical records of 7,000 out of the 22,000 men and women who were incarcerated there between 1881 and 1945.
+Annacarla Valeriano: In 2010, we started looking into the archives of the Sant'Antonio Abate asylum near Rome, which was founded in 1881 and closed down in 1998.
+For one study, I analyzed the medical records of 7,000 out of the 22,000 men and women who were incarcerated there between 1881 and 1945.
 Part of that research was featured in my book, The History of Teramo's Asylums.
-After the book was published, I decided to go back and focus only on the women who were hospitalised during the 20 years of fascist rule, from 1922 to 1943.
+After the book was published, I decided to go back and focus only on the women who were hospitalized during the 20 years of fascist rule, from 1922 to 1943.

 Why?
 What was so interesting about them specifically?

 During the fascist era, mugshots started appearing on the women's medical records.
 And in those years, more and more women were being admitted to the asylum for "deviancy."
 I found the concept of "female deviancy" fascinating, so I decided to look into it.